 We recommend that you carry minimal cash before departure.
-However you may consider exchanging approximately AUD$200 before your departure in the local currency that you will be using for the first few days.
+However, you may consider exchanging approximately AUD$200 before your departure in the local currency that you will be using for the first few days.
 This is to cover any service interruption with local ATM access and your cards.
-Advise your credit card and bank that you will be travelling overseas and insure that your cards are activated and are valid for at least 30 days after your date of return.
+Advise your credit card and bank that you will be travelling overseas and ensure that your cards are activated and are valid for at least 30 days after your date of return.

 Although porterage is included for your luggage, we highly recommend that you limit the weight of your luggage and the number of pieces you bring.
-This will insure less hassle for you and avoid incurring unnecessary costs.
-Generally in economy, most airlines allow one piece of luggage no more than 160cm (63 inches), or weigh more than 20kg (44 pounds).
+This will ensure less hassle for you and avoid incurring unnecessary costs.
+Generally in economy, most airlines allow one piece of luggage no more than 160cm (63 inches), or weigh more than 23kg.
 Each passenger is allowed one item of hand luggage that fits in the overhead compartment or underneath the seat.
 We recommend you contact your airline(s) or travel agent for specific information prior to departure, as size and weight limits can vary between airlines.

 You are on holidays and therefore the dress code is relaxed.
-However most of our guests do observe smart casual for the evenings on board the ship or for any of the many evening activities planned on tour.
+However, most of our guests do observe smart casual for the evenings on board the ship or for any of the many evening activities planned on tour.
 Perhaps include something a bit more elegant for the Welcome and Farewell dinners, although black tie and formal attire are not needed.
 We also recommend a mixture of light and medium weight clothing that can accommodate changing weather conditions including a waterproof jacket.
 For visits that include religious sites like synagogues, monasteries, mosques or churches we ask that you dress conservatively including covered shoulders, trousers and/or knee-length dress.

 The following list may be useful when packing for your trip:

 Don’t bring any valuables that would be emotionally devastating should it be misplaced, lost or stolen.
 Crowded tourist sites all over the world are always a risk so always be on alert.
-Don't carry too much cash or wear expensive watches and jewelry.
+Don't carry too much cash or wear expensive watches and jewellery.

 Although overseas pharmacies are usually sufficiently stocked, it is a good idea to pack your own personal medical kit should the need arises.
 Here is a basic list to consider:

 Your hand luggage is as important as your main luggage and meant to contain all the necessary elements that will make your flight a pleasant experience.
 Bring a change of clothes in case of luggage delays.
 Include ear plugs, eye mask, inflatable pillow, reading glasses and bacterial wipes.
 We recommend loose clothes and comfortable shoes when flying, but consider bringing flight socks to avoid swollen legs and feet and mitigate the risks of deep vein thrombosis.
-Limit caffeine and alcohol during the flight and insure you drink plenty of water as it cabin air is quite dry.
+Limit caffeine and alcohol during the flight and ensure you drink plenty of water as cabin air is quite dry.
 Pack hand cream, eye drops and lip balm to alleviate some of the dryness.
 Restrictions are in place regarding gels, liquids and aerosols in your carry-on luggage.
 The containers must be 100ml or less and sealed in a transparent, resealable plastic bag.
 You may carry your prescription medicines and non-prescription medicines that you need for the flight.
 Don’t forget your reading material!

 Life is full of unexpected events and travel insurance will protect your party and travel investment in case of unforeseen circumstances.
-Although you probably won’t need it, it is a small investment to insure your peace of mind.
+Although you probably won’t need it, it is a small investment to ensure your peace of mind.
 Look for comprehensive travel insurance that includes medical costs such as medical evacuation, and other travel cover like loss of luggage, cancellations due to natural disasters, strike and other itinerary disruptions.